Brandon Lowe Preview, Player Props: Rays vs. Guardians

-The Tampa Bay Rays, including Brandon Lowe (.419 on-base percentage in past 10 games, 93 points above season-long percentage), take on starter Logan Allen and the Cleveland Guardians at Progressive Field, Saturday at 6:10 PM ET.
+The Tampa Bay Rays, including Brandon Lowe (.395 on-base percentage in past 10 games, 71 points above season-long percentage), take on starter Xzavion Curry and the Cleveland Guardians at Progressive Field, Sunday at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Guardians.
+He had a hitless performance in his previous game (0-for-3 with an RBI) against the Guardians.

 Brandon Lowe Game Info & Props vs. the Guardians